 being improperly defended.
 At Jason K.S.
 Porter, P.A. our team of associates

-cases as serious as
+have handled cases as serious as

 vehicular homicide charges and